What is Inductive Reasoning Skill and How to Improve it

-We don’t need to be smart in order to acquire logic.
+We don’t need to be a scientist or be smart in order to acquire logic.
 However, when mastering logic, we will live a smarter life.
 So, how do we begin?

 Let’s Talk Logic

 In the previous post I talked about becoming a better logical thinker which also requires reasoning skills.
-In this post, I will elaborate on inductive reasoning in detail.
+Logic plays a fundamental role in human cognition, problem-solving, and communication.
+In this post, I will elaborate on inductive reasoning as I believe the ability to make valid generalisations is equally essential for anyone who seeks intellectual development and the ability of navigate complexities of life.

 What is Inductive Reasoning?

 Inductive reasoning is a type of logical thinking.
-Simply put, It’s the ability to spot patterns and trends.
+Simply put, It’s the ability to use reason to spot patterns and trends.

 When using inductive reasoning, we work from specific examples to general principles.
 We observe specific cases and come up with most possible conclusions.